About the Programs (619)

-The visiting schedule is the same for holidays.
+The visiting time schedule is the same for holidays.

 Following are some regulations regarding visiting at Camp Barrett:

-- Special visits must be pre-approved through the minor’s probation officer or the Camp supervisor and a special appointment made for the visit.
+- Special visits are normally conducted on Saturdays from 1-3pm.
+This must be pre-approved through the youth’s probation officer or the Camp supervisor and a special appointment made for the visit.

 - Visitors may bring two 20oz sealed beverages per person.
-Beverages must be in plastic containers.
+Beverages must be in sealed plastic containers.

-- Once the minor has reported to the visit, the visitor cannot return to their vehicle unless they are willing to terminate their visit for the day.
+- Once the youth has reported to the visit, the visitor cannot return to their vehicle unless they are willing to terminate their visit for the day.

 - Visitors are not allowed to be "DROPPED OFF" or walk into camp.
 If the driver of a vehicle is not an authorized visitor; the entire visiting group must leave.
 No person or persons are authorized to remain in a vehicle while others are visiting.

-When a minor is within one week of release, the parents are permitted to send in or bring to visiting the minors release clothing.
-Minors can be picked up at Camp Barrett the morning of their release or they can be transported to Juvenile Hall for pick up by the parents.
-An Officer will call the parents the night before his release to set up the release procedure.
+When a youth is within one week of release, the parents are permitted to send in or bring to visiting the youths release clothing.
+Youths can be picked up at Camp Barrett the morning of their release or they can be transported to Juvenile Hall for pick up by the parents.
+An Officer will call the parents/guardians the night before his release to finalize the release arraingements.

-If a minor is terminated from the program, the parents will be sent a letter outlining the procedure for obtaining the minors property.
-The Camp Barrett warehouse will keep the minors belongings for up to 90 days.
+If a youth is terminated from the program, the parents/guardians will be sent a letter outlining the procedure for obtaining the youths property.
+The Camp Barrett warehouse will keep the youths belongings for up to 90 days.
 Arrangements can be made to pick up the belongings at Camp Barrett or they can be sent to Juvenile Hall for pick up.
-An appointment must be made prior to the pick up of property at either location.
+An appointment must be made prior to the pickup of property at either location.